AriFordsham/GHCWiki/replacing-gmp-notes.md

 - makefiles and configuration scripts.

 A guide to GHC primitives is available (in an unformatted version) in [/compiler/prelude/primops.txt.pp](/trac/ghc/browser/ghc//compiler/prelude/primops.txt.pp); there is a formatted version (from the latest build) at [http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html](http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html).
-(See [The (new) GHC Commentary](commentary)[PrimOps](commentary/prim-ops) page for an excellent description of how primitive operations are implemented.
+(See [The (new) GHC Commentary](commentary) [PrimOps](commentary/prim-ops) page for an excellent description of how primitive operations are implemented.
 A highly recommended introduction directly related to GMP is [AddingNewPrimitiveOperations](adding-new-primitive-operations).)
 In primops.txt.pp--better yet, [GHC.Prim](http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html)--you might want to search for the text `"section "The word size story.""`, and especially the text `"section "Integer#""` or just go to [The word size story](http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html#1) and [Integer](http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html#8).
 The Haskell definition of the Integer data type is in [ /packages/base/GHC/Num.lhs](http://darcs.haskell.org/packages/base/GHC/Num.lhs).

 Other basic recommended reading is: